Kering

 Kering S.A. (/fr/) is a French multinational holding company specializing in luxury goods, headquartered in Paris.
-It owns the brands Gucci, Yves Saint Laurent, Balenciaga, Bottega Veneta, Creed, Maui Jim, and Alexander McQueen, among others.
+It owns the brands Gucci, Yves Saint Laurent, Balenciaga, Bottega Veneta, Alexander McQueen, Creed, and Maui Jim, among others.

 The timber-trading company Pinault S.A. was founded in 1962, by François Pinault.
 After the company was quoted on Euronext Paris in 1988, it became the retail conglomerate Pinault-Printemps-Redoute (PPR) in 1994.
 The luxury group was rebranded Kering in 2013.
 It has been a constituent of the CAC 40 since 1995.
 François-Henri Pinault has been President of Kering since 2005, and Luca de Meo CEO since September 2025.
-In 2024, the group's revenue reached €17.2 billion.
+In 2025, the group's revenue reached €14.67 billion.

 History

 Timber (1962-1988)

 In 1962, François Pinault opened the Établissements Pinault in Brittany (France) specialized in timber trading with a 100,000-franc loan from the bank.
 His business grew rapidly by acquiring many local timber operations and building its own import bridges, turning Pinault S.A. into a leading timber trader in France in the 1980s.
 By 1988, the group owned 180 companies and 33 factories for an annual revenue of 10 billion francs.